Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Introduction

 Galactic discs are a remarkably complex phenomenon that exhibit many distinct properties.
 These include spiral arms, central bars, bimodal populations, resonant structures (e.g. rings) and outer warps \citep{gil83a,bri90t,but96o}, all of which continue to be important research topics in modern astrophysics \citep{bin08a}.
 One property of late-type galaxies that has long been recognised, but gets much less attention, are disc corrugations, essentially a ripple pattern for which the wave amplitude is vertical to the galactic plane.

 The earliest evidence of these ripples dates back to the first observations of the outer Galactic warp in HI \citep{bur57r,ker57a,gum60d}, although later observations observed the same effect in molecular gas \citep{san84w}.
-These authors noticed a residual wavy structure extending through the disc with respect to the mean Galactic plane. \citet{qui77s} determined that the ripple pattern increases in wavelength and amplitude with increasing Galactic radius \citep[cf.][their figure 21]{bla19a}.
+These authors noticed a residual wavy structure extending through the disc with respect to the mean Galactic plane. \citet{qui77s} determined that the ripple pattern increases in wavelength with increasing Galactic radius, as it does in amplitude \citep[][]{gom13l}.
 Contemporary observers also noted that young stellar complexes and star-forming regions embedded in the gas appear to show the same wavy behaviour \citep{dix67z,lyn70o,var70n,qui74i,loc77n,alf91q,alf96d}.

 Corrugations have been observed in nearby disc galaxies \citep{flo91q,alf01e,sch01s,mat08k,san15h,nar20a}.
-There have been no systematic surveys to date so the relative frequency of the phenomenon is unknown.
+So far, there has been one systematic survey based on \Ha\ observations which suggest that 20 percent of nearby spiral galaxies have strongly vertically perturbed discs \citep[][]{urr22t}, but the true relative frequency remains unknown.
 Some studies focus on edge-on galaxies where the undulating pattern is particularly evident in the midplane dust lane \citep[e.g.][]{nar20a}.
-Notably, others detect the corrugation using the kinematic signature associated with the vertical motion \citep[e.g.][]{alf01e,san15h}, which is particularly evident in face-on galaxies.
+Notably, others detect the corrugation using the kinematic signature associated with the vertical motion \citep[e.g.][]{alf01e,san15h}, which is particularly evident in low-inclination galaxies \citep[e.g.][]{gom21a}.
 To date, these studies have identified the undulating patterns almost exclusively through tracers of the multi-phase interstellar medium, including the use of hot young stars associated with HII regions.